opensalt/codeception-email-mailtrap/README.md

 ```
 deleteAllEmails()
 ```
-Deletes all emails in MailHog
+Deletes all emails in Mailtrap
 ```
 fetchEmails()
 ```
-Fetches all email headers from MailHog, sorts them by timestamp and assigns them to the current and unread inboxes
+Fetches all email headers from Mailtrap, sorts them by timestamp and assigns them to the current and unread inboxes
 ```
 accessInboxFor($address)
 ```